Read your own signals

 Affirming regulation work for adults, neurodivergent clients, and people in high-pressure roles.
 Modalities include somatic therapy, mindfulness, CBT, and EFT.

 It varies.
 A common pattern is weekly sessions for the first 6 to 12 weeks, then biweekly as the system steadies.
-Regulation tends to build slowly and then hold.
+Regulation often develops gradually over time, though experiences vary from person to person.
 Some people work with us for a season, others for a year or more.
 We talk openly about pacing at each stage.

 No. Registered Psychotherapists in Ontario do not prescribe medication.
 If medication is part of the conversation, we collaborate with your physician or psychiatrist while we focus on the psychotherapy side.

-Yes.
-Research from the Canadian Mental Health Association and the American Psychological Association supports the effectiveness of virtual psychotherapy for stress, trauma, and anxiety, with outcomes comparable to in-person care for most adults.
-Body-based regulation work translates well to video when paced carefully.
+For many adults, yes.
+Research from the Canadian Mental Health Association and the American Psychological Association supports virtual psychotherapy as a useful option for stress, trauma, and anxiety-related concerns.
+Body-based regulation work can translate well to video when paced carefully.

 No. The work moves at a pace your nervous system can hold.
 We build regulation and resourcing first, and we do not press into anything you are not ready to look at.
 Stabilizing the system usually comes before any deeper processing.